zahra-lang/java-project/README.md

-# java-project
-A simple Java-based restaurant reservation system with customer, staff, and manager roles.
-Supports in-person and online booking, discount codes, and file-based data storage.
-Designed as an academic project to practice OOP principles.
+ Java-based Restaurant Reservation System

+This is a simple yet functional restaurant reservation system developed in Java as part of an academic project.

+🔧 Features

+- Supports both in-person and online reservations
+- Three user roles: Customer, Staff, and Manager
+- Login system for staff and manager
+- Discount codes and customer subscription system
+- Data persistence using text files
+- Console-based interface with clear navigation

+ 🎯 Technologies Used

+- Java (Core Java, OOP principles)
+- File handling (for data storage)

+ 📌 Project Goals

+This project was designed to practice OOP concepts and simulate a real-world reservation system using Java.
+It focuses on modular design, user roles, and basic data management.